heeelga/thriftio/README.md

 <h2>Prerequisites</h2>
 - Docker compose installed <br>
-- Google recaptcha Websitekey if you want to use the hardened "Lost password" functionality
+- Cloudflare Turnstile keys if you want to use the hardened login and "lost password" functions

 <h1>Quick Setup</h1>